-- Community safety with the next cycle of the rainy season.
-The community was quite apprehensive of the intensities of the recurring floods and the continued advancement of soil erosion particularly in relation to safety risks posed to existing adjacent homes, human lives and farmlands; - Continued soil erosion and flooding in the area would lead to damages and loss of crops and livestock, personal possessions, spread of diseases such as typhoid, cholera, diarrhea, and malaria; - 3) Loss of access to roadways, crop lands and pasture; - 4) Physical displacement of vulnerable persons during project implementation.
+- 1. Community safety with the next cycle of the rainy season.
+The community was quite apprehensive of the worsening flood situation particularly in relation to safety risks posed to existing homes and human lives; - 2.
+Continued flooding in the area would lead to damages and loss of crops and livestock, personal possessions, spread of diseases such as typhoid, cholera, diarrhea, and malaria; - 3.
+Loss of access to roadways, crop lands and pasture. - 4.
+Physical displacement of vulnerable persons during project implementation.

 These issues and concerns raised were fully addressed during the community meetings.
 The specific mitigation measures are also included under the impacts mitigation measures of this ESMP.

-Impacts of the Project
+Summary of Impacts of the Project

-Potential Positive Impacts:
+Positive Impacts: